Starting a blog for the first time is an amazing, yet intimidating experience.

 - Create a spreadsheet to make that more manageable, or a Google Cal reminder.

-35. Easy on the number of plugins you have
+36. Easy on the number of WordPress plugins you have

 Chances are that you really do not need all those 30 plugins currently running on your site and especially not when you’re starting a blog.

-First off, not every little feature you want requires a plugin.
+First off, not every little feature you want requires plugins or add-ons.
 Many can be done with simple WordPress hacks or other quick modifications.
 On top of that, other things you actually don’t need at all – they’re just one more “shiny object” that looks cool but isn’t actually all that useful.

 Instead, focus on just the essentials, and get just one plugin per purpose.
 Usually: